Aegis system equipped vessels (ASEV): Weapon systems

-In a tweet posted on 17 December 2022, Satō Masahisa, Director, Committee on Foreign Affairs and Defense of the House of Councillors in the Diet, stated that the proposed ASEV warships would be capable of speeds in excess of 30 kn; Standard Missile 6 (SM6) and Evolved SeaSparrow Missile (ESSM) systems; 12 anti-ship standoff missiles; Cooperative Engagement Capability (CEC) and Engage-on-Remote (EoR) functions; and now 128 VLS cells.
+In a tweet posted on 17 December 2022, Satō Masahisa, Director, Committee on Foreign Affairs and Defense of the House of Councillors in the Diet, stated that the proposed ASEV warships would be capable of speeds in excess of 30 kn; Standard Missile 6 (SM6) and Evolved SeaSparrow Missile (ESSM) systems; upgraded Type 12 anti-ship standoff missiles; Cooperative Engagement Capability (CEC) and Engage-on-Remote (EoR) functions; and now 128 VLS cells.
 On 23 December 2022, the Japanese Ministry of Defense released its 2023 budget and program guidance that featured the first official illustration of the ASEV warship, revealing that its missile arsenal will use the Mark 41 Vertical Launching System (Mk 41 VLS) grouped in two locations, forward of the bridge deckhouse and aft above the helicopter hangar.

 On 17 November 2023, the U.S. Department of State announced the sale of up to 200 Tomahawk Block IV All Up Rounds (AURs) (RGM-109E) cruise missiles, 200 Tomahawk Block V AURs (RGM-109E) cruise missiles, and 14 Tactical Tomahawk Weapon Control Systems to the Japanese Ministry of Defense as part of a part of a US$2.35 billion foreign military sales package.
 One month previously Japanese Defense Minister Minoru Kihara indicated a planned buy of Block IV Tomahawks in FY2025 and Block V in FY2026 and FY2027, thereby advancing acquisition Block IV acquisition by a year.
 In a press conference on 20 November 2023, Kihara stated that the Defense Ministry would coordinate closely with United States in the delivery of the Tomahawk missile system on its sea-based and ground platforms.
 On 28 March 2024, the Japanese Ministry of Defense announced the start of Tomahawk missile training of JMSDF personnel by the United States Navy.
 Initial training would take place onboard the guided-missile destroyer based at United States Fleet Activities Yokosuka.